jasonevans1/mage-gitpod-ddev/README.md

 * Elasticsearch and Redis containers are installed.
 See the .gitpod/start_repo.sh script
 * Run `ddev ssh` from the terminal to SSH to the nginx docker container.

+### xdebug
+Steps to enable xdebug:

+* Run command: `ddev xdebug on`
+* PHPStorm: Open Settings > PHP > Servers.
+Add a server with the name of the gitpod URL on port 80.
+Mapp the Magento root directory to `/var/www/html`.
+Start Listenting for debug connections.

 ### Overriding Environment Variables
 There are multiple ways to override environment variables, [which are outlined in this guide](https://www.gitpod.io/docs/environment-variables), and which option you should choose depends on whether you want to override the configuration for a specific environment only, or every environment you create with Gitpod.